guimochi/advent_of_code2023/README.md

 #### Duration: 3 hours 36 minutes

-TThis was quite a challenging experience.
-I initially misunderstood the puzzle not once, but twice.
-At first, I thought I was only supposed to check the numbers adjacent to the symbols.
+This was indeed a challenging task.
+I misunderstood the puzzle not just once, but twice.
+Initially, I thought I was only supposed to check the numbers adjacent to the symbols.
 Then, I believed I was only supposed to check the top, left, bottom, and right.
 It finally dawned on me that I also had to check the diagonals. <br>

 I also lost some time due to my unfamiliarity with the Iterator.
 I wasn't aware that I couldn't iterate over it more than once.
 To overcome this, I had to cast it to a list, which allowed me to iterate over it multiple times. <br>